 In electronic engineering, we apply electricity to carry, process and store information.
 This is the driving force behind today's information revolution, and forms the basis of everyday devices like the mobile phone and the computer, as well as a huge range of systems used in commerce and industry.
 Electronics depends heavily on semiconductor technology, which has led to the invention of the famous microchip.
 Both electrical and electronic engineering depend on the same fundamental scientific laws, but diverge widely beyond these basics.

-Teaching and learning in 2020-21 academic year will be provided via a blended delivery model, offering class-based lectures and tutorials, including laboratory, workshop and field-based practical activities wherever possible, and online delivery to replace large group teaching like lectures which cannot be accommodated physically at present due to due to social-distancing rules.
+Teaching and learning will be provided via a blended delivery model, offering class-based lectures and tutorials, workshop and field-based practical activities and online delivery.

 NOTE: all applications are subject to approval by the University of Derby